Educational Requirements

 Master's Degree (Optional but Recommended):

-- It also opens doors for teaching higher grades (11th and 12th).
+- It also allows you to teach higher grades (11th and 12th).

 -